When Will I Go Into Labor?

 What you tell usHow it moves the odds*

-First babyLabor often begins a bit later than for those who have given birth before.
+First babySpontaneous labor often begins a bit later than for those who have given birth before.

-Smoking during pregnancyRaises the likelihood of earlier labor.
+Smoking during pregnancyRaises the likelihood of earlier spontaneous labor.

-Previous baby arrived earlyIncreases the chance of another earlier arrival.
+Previous baby arrived earlyIncreases the chance of earlier spontaneous labor in a later pregnancy.

-Higher body-mass index (BMI)Associated with going slightly past the due date.
+Higher body-mass index (BMI)Associated with spontaneous labor starting slightly later.

 *Effects are based on large medical studies from the U.S., Canada, the U.K., and Sweden.

-We treat maternal age under 20 as a modest preterm risk (17% higher odds) without shifting the average date.
+We treat maternal age under 20 as a modest preterm risk (17% higher odds) and shift the average estimate about 2 days earlier.

 About 1 in 10 U.S. babies are born before 37 weeks.
-Our model reflects this by allocating appropriate probability to the earlier part of the curve, consistent with observed rates.
-If your profile includes added early‑labor risks—such as smoking or a prior preterm birth—that earlier portion carries more weight; if not, it carries less.
+Some preterm births follow spontaneous labor, while others are medically indicated deliveries.
+Our model uses preterm birth evidence as an approximate way to weight the earlier part of the spontaneous labor curve.
+If your profile includes added early-labor risks, such as smoking or a prior preterm birth, that earlier portion carries more weight; if not, it carries less.

 4. One smooth prediction

-We combine the early (pre‑37 weeks) and term portions into a single smooth curve, so the likelihood of labor increases steadily through the due‑date window—without artificial dips or double peaks.
-This avoids a “step” at 37 weeks and produces a realistic progression.
+We combine the early (pre-37 weeks) and term portions into a single smooth curve, so the likelihood of spontaneous labor increases steadily through the due-date window without artificial dips or double peaks.
+This avoids a step at 37 weeks and produces a realistic progression.

 5. Updating as pregnancy progresses